 Scallops come from the water.
 I get that, but water isn’t their friend when you’re searing them.
 Look for dry-pack scallops (We typically have them at Nino’s.).
 They are packaged without excessive amounts of briny juices, and as a result, they have a meatier scallop flavor and will brown much better, giving you much better flavor.
 If you can’t find dry pack, just be sure you pat them extra well between absorbent paper towels before you cook them.
 This tip applies to both sea (large) and bay (small) scallops.

 Generally speaking, most shrimp comes to the markets frozen, whether shell on or off.
 If you’re lucky enough to be able to buy fresh shrimp, by all means do so.
 You’ll find them a bit more moist and flavorful.

 Otherwise, when buying shrimp, don’t buy the huge ones (U-6, meaning under 6 per pound) or the small ones (under 30 per pound).

 Stuffing huge shrimp is one thing, but when searing shrimp, you don’t want them to be too big (huge ones tend to be tough) or too small (because you’ll have to overcook them to get any color and flavor).
 I recommend 16–20 count.
 It’s pretty much the best of both worlds.
 21-25 count is fine too.

 When it comes to cooking, I’m going to focus on the most popular method of cooking scallops and shrimp, and that is pan-searing.

 Cooking Tip # 1 Seasoning

 Shrimp and bay scallops can be seasoned by tossing in a little fine sea salt and freshly ground black pepper before searing them.
 Avoid iodized salt.

 Sea scallops (the big guys) are a little different.
 Place the seasonings on the tops and bottoms only.
 And by the way, you can be a bit more generous; they’re bigger.
-Another benefit of a bit more salt is that it will actually help to crust the surface better (like the pictures you see).
+Another benefit of a bit more salt is that it will actually help to crust the surface better.

 Cooking Tip # 2 Feel the Heat